nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-09-llc_financial_management.md

 <img alt="Financial Reporting" src="/images/content/number-crunching.png" title="How to propertly report your earnings and expenses" style="width: 63%; height: 63%">
 </center>

-Regular financial reporting is essential for monitoring your LLC's financial performance and making informed business decisions.
+Regular financial reports are essential for monitoring your LLC's financial performance and making informed business decisions.

-Key financial reports include:
+Key financial reports and metrics include:

 -   **Income statement**: Also known as a profit and loss statement, this report shows your LLC's revenues, expenses, and net income over a specific period.
 <a id="tips-and-tricks">